likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/02-crw.md

 * Add the following environment variables.
 Click on [Create].
   * **COLOR** : white -- This is to set the background color as white.
   * **ENDPOINT** : http://submitrequest-service-%username%.apps.cluster-2e68.2e68.sandbox1783.opentlc.com/ -- This is pointing to URI of current UI.
+Please note that this URL must end with /.
   * **HOSTNAME** : workshop-main.service-%username%.svc.cluster.local  -- This is pointing to the service that you just deployed.
 ![CodeReady Workspace 14](./images/02/crw-14.png)